puppetlabs/puppet-docs/source/puppetdb/1/spec_commands.markdown

 Optionally, there may be a parameter, `checksum`, that contains a SHA-1 hash of the payload which will be used for verification.

-If a command has been successfully submitted, the submitter will receive the following:
+When a command is successfully submitted, the submitter will receive the following:

 * A response code of 200
 * A content-type of `application/json`
-* The response body is a JSON object, containing a single key 'uuid', whose value is a UUID corresponding to the submitted command.
+* A response body in the form of a JSON object, containing a single key 'uuid', whose value is a UUID corresponding to the submitted command.
 This can be used, for example, by clients to correlate submitted commands with server-side logs.